 Rotušės a.
 15

-Located in the Town Hall, our centre is a one-stop-shop for all things kaunastic, including maps, postcards, calendars and magazines, as well as t-shirts, sweatshirts, caps, toys and tote bags.
+Located in the Town Hall, our centre is a one-stop-shop for all things kaunastic, including maps, postcards as well as t-shirts, sweatshirts, caps, pins, toys and tote bags.

 Probably the best boutique for those interested in Lithuanian design – from dresses to bags, the owners know their thing and select the goods very carefully.
 The name speaks for itself.
 We recommend checking out the BABE UNIVERSE label.